John Boozman: Political positions and votes

-Boozman voted for legislation requiring the Food and Drug Administration to improve safety by regulating non-corrective colored contact lenses as medical devices.
-President Bush signed this legislation into law in 2005.
+Boozman voted for legislation that would require the Food and Drug Administration (FDA) to improve safety by regulating non-corrective colored contact lenses as medical devices.
+President George W. Bush signed this legislation into law in 2005.

 In the 111th Congress, Boozman introduced legislation (H.R.
 2230) to provide tax credits for teachers and principals who work in challenging, low-income schools.
 He has also introduced legislation to reform the No Child Left Behind Act.
 One bill (H.R.
 2229) would give states latitude to adopt alternate and modified standards for children with disabilities.

-Other Boozman bills include legislation to provide a tax credit for volunteer firefighters, a bill to require that parents be notified when a minor seeks an abortion, and a bill to create alternatives to traditional foreign aid to poor countries in sub-Saharan Africa.
+Other legislation that Boozman has introduced include a bill to provide a tax credit for volunteer firefighters, a bill to require that parents be notified when a minor seeks an abortion, and a bill to create alternatives to traditional foreign aid to poor countries in sub-Saharan Africa.

 The Zionist Organization of America has praised Boozman for his opposition to federal aid to Hamas.

 Boozman received an 85.48% Lifetime Score from the American Conservative Union.